fedefloris/Malloc/README.md

 ## Challenge
 A dynamic zone memory allocator based on the buddy system.

+The goal is implementing a memory allocator that manages blocks inside 'pre-allocated' zones.

 In the buddy system we use blocks that are powers of two, we arrange things so that blocks of size 2^N always begin at memory addresses where the N least significant bits are zero.

 For example: